somphene/somphene.github.io/talks/index.md

 ---
 ### Student Seminar @ Mathematics, IIT Bombay
 * I lead the Student Seminar at Mathematics, IITB.
 It provides opportunity for any student interested in Mathematics beyond the standard coursework to give a talk and/or attend talks by others.
-This [Webpage](https://student-seminar-math-iitb.github.io/) maintained by Aryaman Maithani serves to notify and document our activities.
+This [Webpage](https://student-seminar-math-iitb.github.io/) maintained by Aryaman Maithani and me serves to notify and document our activities.

 ### B.Tech Seminar: Applied Photonics in Metamaterials [Report](https://somphene.github.io/research/applied_photonics_in_metamaterials.pdf) and [Slides](/applied_photonics_in_metamaterials_slides.pdf)